 One more thing to note is that most children under age 12 read in print, which makes ‘ebook impulse purchases’ (somehow easier to commit to than for print) of children’s books few and far between.
 Add in the fact that most parents buy based on children’s nagging or other parents’ or school recommendations, then you see that the odds are stacked quite heavily against unknown authors marketing their children’s books, especially online…

 Is all of this this the end of the world?
 No. Does it make marketing children’s book harder than marketing books for teens and adults?
 Yes – but it doesn’t make it impossible; you simply need to do a few things differently.

-Below I share seven key marketing tips for children’s authors most of which I have tried and tested and most of which have worked well for me.
+Below I share seven key tips for marketing children’s books most of which I have tried and tested and most of which have worked well for me.
 The last is still a work-in-progress and on my list to get back to.
 Such is the life of a busy indie author!

-If you write for children, or are considering doing so, I hope you’ll find these tips of use.
+If you are writing children’s books, or considering doing so, I hope you’ll find these tips of use.
 They are just the tip of the iceberg, by the way – space is limited.

 As for all authors this is a long-term game.
 There’s just more physical effort and thinking outside the box when it comes to selling children’s books.